 Be fiber smart.
 Roughage doesn’t play nice with Crohn’s.
 But don’t abandon fiber.
 “If people are told 'no fiber,' then typically they steer clear of all fruits, vegetables, nuts, and seeds.
 And then what does that leave them with?
-A highly processed-foods diet, which is not going to get anybody feeling better,” says Webb.
+A highly processed-foods diet, which is not going to get anybody feeling better,” Webb says.
 Make your fiber belly-friendly by blending, cooking, and peeling fruits and veggies before eating them.

 Hydrate.
 Everyone’s bodies work better when they get enough water.
 But when you have Crohn’s, your bathroom habits mean you’re typically losing more fluids than the average person.
 Staying hydrated is a must.
 “Hydration is absolutely necessary to make sure that everything moves through the way that it should,” Webb says.
 Her rule of thumb: Take your weight in pounds and divide by two.
 That’s how many ounces of water Webb advises you should try to have every day.

 Be careful when eating out.
 The best way to head off food-related symptoms is to cook your own food rather than risking it with a restaurant’s fare.
 But if and when you do dine out:

 - Call ahead.
 Don’t wait until you’re seated at the table to crack open a menu for the first time.
 Most places post their menus online, or you can call before you go and ask about their dishes.